This post contains affiliate links.

 You should have 24 squares in all, 4 of each design.

 My squares each measured 17cm x 17cm when the 8th round was completed.

 Arrange your squares as follows:

 I used the ‘join-as-you-go’ joining method to join these squares.
 This meant that I joined whilst doing the 9th round (all in Plum) for each square.
 If you prefer to sew the squares together or slip stitch the squares together then you will need to complete the 9th round in Plum for all squares before you join.
-On the internet you will be able to find many good videos and tutorials which demonstrate the join as you go method.

 Join-as-you-go joining method